 We have a limited number of Cannondale and Co-motion tandems available, so reserve yours early.
 Hybrid Tandems are equipped with easy-to-use grip shifters.
 They come with either a 24-speed drivetrain and 26 wheels, or a 27-speed drivetrain and 28 wheels.

 If you are using one of our bikes, we fit you based on your height and seat height.
 We don’t ask you for your bike frame size because different manufactures calculate frame sizes differently.
 All bikes are all checked before and after your tour, and our mechanics are extremely knowledgeable and professional.
+To find out what measurements we ask for to ensure the best bike fit for you, please see the diagram below:

 We do have a limited number of Trail-a-bikes for our family tours, but they can only be mounted to one of our hybrid bikes.